Dale Divoky

 Growing up in Ohio, Dale was inspired by his parents to study art.
 After graduating with a BFA in art from Alfred University, New York, he studied figurative sculpture at the Cooper School of Art in Ohio.

 His main teaching focus has been Figurative Sculpture and Art and Nature.
-His artwork has been selected for public collections, including the Mario Lanza Museum in Philadelphia, the New York State Capital Building, the Meredith Building (Better Homes & Gardens) in Des Moines, and the University of Iowa Hospital.
+His artwork has been selected for public collections, including Philadelphia’s Mario Lanza Museum, the New York State Capitol Building, the University of Iowa Hospital. and Des Moines’ Meredith Building (Better Homes & Gardens).

 THE ARTIST AND THE MASTER